abundantRuby/STOCKBOT/README.md

 ]
 ```

-Additionally, this program is set up on a CRON schedule, so the user gets automated daily emails about buy signals.
+Furthermore, this program operates on a CRON schedule, ensuring that users receive automated daily emails containing the latest buy signals.

-If you keep reading, you will learn about individual-screener.py, which was built to visualize the buy and sell signals on a graph, to visually see how buysignals.py works.

 ## Sell Signals